-Expats anticipating doing business in Australia are sure to find that the friendly yet professional corporate atmosphere of the country will provide an exciting opportunity for business dealings.
-Being predominately a market economy in the throes of embracing internationalisation, Australia has evolved into one of the easiest and most interesting countries in which to do business in the world.
+Expats hoping to do business in Australia are sure to find that the friendly yet professional corporate atmosphere of the country provides good opportunities for business dealings.
+In fact, expats often report that Australia is one of the easiest countries in which to do business.

-The approach to management in Australia is consultative, pragmatic, and strictly non-hierarchical.
-Those in positions of relative power are accorded respect in virtue of their human and interpersonal qualities, not simply because they happen to be the boss.
+The approach to management in Australia is consultative, pragmatic and egalitarian.
+Those in positions of power are given respect because of their interpersonal and decision-making skills, not simply because they happen to be ‘the boss’.

 The dress code is smart, formal and conservative for men and women.

-Gifts are not usually exchanged during business meetings; however, if invited to a colleague's home, it's a good idea to take along some wine, chocolate or flowers.
+Gifts are not usually exchanged during business meetings, but if expats are invited to a colleague's home, it's a good idea to take some wine, chocolate or flowers.

 Business culture in Australia

-The business culture of Australia claims a bit of a hybrid character, incorporating the trappings of British formality and conservatism, the egalitarian ethos of Scandinavian countries, and the dynamic, innovative approach to business that is generally thought of as American in origin – rounded out, of course, with characteristic South Pacific warmth and friendliness.
-While it is important for individuals to be smart, punctual and professional at all times, it is equally vital that one is willing to be 'part of the team', and to interact with colleagues in an engaged, interested and respectful manner.
+The business culture of Australia incorporates British formality and conservatism, the egalitarianism of Scandinavian countries, and the dynamic, innovative approach to business that is generally thought of as American in origin – rounded out with South Pacific warmth and friendliness.
+While individuals need to be smart, punctual and professional at all times, it is equally vital to show willingness to be 'part of the team', and to interact with colleagues in an engaged, interested and respectful manner.

-Business etiquette in Australia further reflects the egalitarian ethos.
-Use titles initially, though one will almost certainly be told to drop them – at which point, first names can be used.
-Maintain eye contact when speaking to associates, as this is regarded as a sign of forthrightness and trustworthiness – qualities which Australian businesspeople tend to favour over showiness, self-aggrandisement or empty promises.
+Business etiquette in Australia further reflects the egalitarian ethos that generally pervade the Australian workplace.
+Though it's best to use titles initially, one will almost certainly be told to drop them, at which point first names can be used.
+Maintain eye contact when speaking to associates, as this is regarded as a sign of forthrightness and trustworthiness – qualities which Australian business people tend to favour over showiness, self-aggrandisement or empty promises.

-Do not be surprised to hear colleagues talking bluntly and frankly to one another – try to remember that in Australia, direct communication is valued far more highly than diplomacy.
-A good general rule for business etiquette in Australia is to always try and 'get along' – the last thing one wants to be considered is a loner or a malcontent.
+Expats shouldn’t be surprised to hear colleagues talking bluntly and frankly to one another, and should remember that, in Australia, direct communication is valued far more than diplomacy.
+A good rule of thumb for business etiquette in Australia is to always try and 'get along' and integrate socially.

 Dos and don'ts of business in Australia

-- Do be honest and forthright – look to really get to know Australian colleagues on a personal level
+- Do be honest and forthright – try to get to know Australian colleagues on a personal level

-Do get involved in 'team-building'; egalitarianism is the backbone of the Australian work ethos
+- Do get involved in 'team-building', since egalitarianism is the backbone of the Australian work ethos